99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - immutable: deploys all to new instances the switches everything at once when it's ready (QUICKEST ROLLBACK IF FAILURE, but longest deploymeny, zero downtime, CHEAPER THAN ROLLING WITH ADDITIONAL BATCHES)
   <img width="250" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/cc51490f-db72-457f-8968-4b756dcd4f67">

-- blue green: create a new environment and test, and switch when ready
+- blue green: create a new environment and test, and switch when ready (complete the code update quickly)
   <img width="250" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/051954d9-e3eb-4e27-8f85-60f0c180447b">

 - traffic splitting: sends a small % of traffic to new deployment